Flassari/PSOCacheBuster/README.md

 # PSOCacheBuster
 Clears the PSO driver cache for non-shipping and non-editor builds for easier testing and profiling of first-run-like experience.

+Implements its own `ClearPSODriverCache()` function to be able to be updated independently from engine versions, in case GPU vendors change their PSO caching file/folder structure.

-> [!IMPORTANT]
+> [!NOTE]
-> Nvidia recently changed the naming of their driver-cached PSOs, meaning that -clearPSODriverCache command line (and this plugin) won't work in UE versions older than 5.6 without an engine fix.
+> Nvidia recently changed the naming of their driver-cached PSOs, meaning that -clearPSODriverCache command line won't work in UE versions older than 5.6 without an engine fix.
+This plugin also implements that fix.
->
-> To fix it, cherry-pick [this commit](https://github.com/EpicGames/UnrealEngine/commit/f9338b5a0d9d7275425ad08666351c585a91a154) (CL 40200336 for Perforce users).
-It's a tiny change.

 If you want it to run in shipping builds (advanced users) then you can add this to your Config/DefaultGame.ini file:
 ```